-Building Element: Clothes Washer Rated Feature Task On-Site Inspection Protocol Total annual Determine the total annual Record whether the clothes washer is or is not installed at the time of the consumption of consumption of clothes inspection. clothes washer washer When the clothes washer is installed at the time inspection: Record clothes washer model number. • Record the location of the clothes washer whether it is in the Conditioned Space Volume of the Dwelling Unit, Unrated Heated Space or Unrated Conditioned Space. • Determine the capacity in cubic feet and Modified Energy Factor (MEF) or the Integrated Modified Energy factor (IMEF) of the clothes washer from: the manufacturer's data sheet, the California Energy Commission Appliance Database, the EPA ENERGY STAR website or another reputable source.
+Building Element: Clothes Washer Rated Feature Task On-Site Inspection Protocol Total annual consumption of clothes washer Determine and record the total annual consumption of clothes washer Record whether the clothes washer is or is not installed at the time of the inspection.
+When the clothes washer is installed at the time inspection: Record clothes washer model number.
+Record the location of the clothes washer whether it is in the Conditioned Space Volume of the Dwelling Unit, Unrated Heated Space or Unrated Conditioned Space.
+Determine and record the capacity in cubic feet and Modified Energy Factor (MEF) or the Integrated Modified Energy factor (IMEF) of the clothes washer from: the manufacturer's data sheet, the California Energy Commission Appliance Database, the EPA ENERGY STAR website or another reputable source.
 When the clothes washers are located outside of the Dwelling Unit, in addition to the information above, record the number of clothes washers.
 To model performance credit for common area clothes washers, a minimum of one clothes washer per fourteen Dwelling Units is required.
 If a water heater, separate from the one serving the Rated Home, provides hot water to the clothes washer, record the nameplate data of the service hot water heating system that provides hot water to the clothes washers.
 See Service Hot Water heating section for the information required.